 Living and traveling in Australia isn’t excessively expensive, but proper budgeting is key.
 Plan your expenses carefully, opt for cost-effective choices, and stick to your budget to ensure a financially stress-free and memorable adventure in Australia.

-Prices on locations can very from where you want to reside.
 If you choose to live on campus, how much will that cost?
 If you want to go off campus, live off campus?
 If you want a dorm room with a partner or a solo apartment and where do you want it located?
 All these questions should be considered when you’re trying figure out your budget before hand.

 Remember that cost varies from state to state so you might want to look into prices such as public transportation, mobile phone plans, electricity, gas, water, telephone, food, text books and anything you believe you might want to invest in.